 I am grateful for caring adults who choose to confront pornography head on so kids won’t have to face it alone.
 And once you begin the conversation, it gets easier and more comfortable.
 You CAN DO it.

-I hope you found this information about how to talk to your child about porn helpful.
-I think in this high tech society, it is a bigger problem than we even realize and we do need to address it.
+I hope you found this information from Kristen Jenson about how to talk to your child about porn helpful.
+I think in this high tech society, it is a bigger problem than we even realize.
+We absolutely do need to address it.
 I am 100% behind parental controls but I think the conversation is important too.
-I can tell you I hadn’t actually had a direct conversation about it with my own kids until she inspired me to do so.
-I hope she has helped you too!